-All four types of Yoga are presented at the Samadhi Silent Retreats, these are:
+Samadhi Raja Yoga integrates all four types of yoga at the Samadhi Silent Retreats, these are:

-Jnana Yoga: This is the path of WISDOM and self-inquiry.
-We practice this path of Self-Knowledge based on the Source Experiences enhanced with the mental exercise of Source Principles.
-The Source Principles are presented through Spiritual discourses and Koan contemplations.
-We also encourage Self-Inquiry using the Mystic 7 Principles and their obvious contradictions to expand this knowledge base and to dissolve the delusional paradigm.
+- Jnana Yoga: This is the yoga of WISDOM and self-inquiry.
+We practice this path of self-knowledge based on the Mystic 7 Source Principles.
+The Source Principles are presented through spiritual discourses and specific Koan contemplations.
+We also encourage self-inquiry using the Mystic 7 RED FLAG contradictions to actively dissolve the delusional paradigm of separation.

-Raja Yoga: This is the path of PRACTICE of asana and meditation.
-We practice the Yoga asanas (postures), Mudras, Chanting, Pranayamas, Yantra exercises, and Mantra recitation; as well as, active and silent meditations, and the Samadhi Resin Ceremony pujas as methods of discipline for the mind.
+- Hatha Yoga: This is the yoga of DISCIPLINE in the practice of asana, pranayama, and meditation.
+We practice the Yoga asanas (postures), mudras, chanting, pranayamas (yogic breathing), yantra exercises, and mantra recitation, as well as, active and silent meditations, and the Samadhi Resin Ceremony pujas as methods of discipline for the mind.
 We effortlessly transcend thoughts by placing ourselves in an atmosphere conducive for the silence of Samadhi, throughout each of our practices.
 The intent of each of these disciplines is to pause the life-force or prana which is synonymous with the illusion and the delusional mind.